 Steven has been guiding for us in Tanzania since the late 1980s.
-He is, to a great extent, self-educated and is even now taking exams to finish his degrees.
 He learned to speak English when he was in the Tanzanian Army.
 He often studies mammal, bird, and plant books and puts his extensive knowledge to work in the field to find the best wildlife action.
 Steven grew-up on fertile highlands near Ngorongoro Crater.
 He has a wonderfully warm personality, is a great leader, and highly respected among the safari guides in Tanzania.